 New York is an equitable distribution state.
 This means that when a couple divorces, their marital property must be divided fairly; but it does not necessarily mean the property will be divided equally.
 Marital property is all property which was acquired by either or both parties during the course of the marriage.
 Property that is not subject to division is called separate property, and it includes compensation for a personal injury, property acquired prior to the marriage, property given as a gift or received as an inheritance, and more.
 A judge will take numerous factors into consideration when dividing your marital property.

 The judge will consider, among other things, the following:

 - The health and age of both spouses

 - Which parent received custody of the child, as well as the child’s needs

 What Is Probate?

 Probate is the legal process whereby a deceased individual’s assets are transferred after their death.
 It is usually extremely lengthy and complex, which is why it is highly recommended that you retain an experienced estate planning attorney to make the process as easy and efficient as possible.
 Probate is avoidable in situations where the decedent had the foresight to create an effective estate plan, allowing their heirs to bypass the probate process.
 Certain types of asset transfers that could help your loved ones avoid probate include joint tenancy, payable on death accounts, revocable living trusts, and more.
-To learn more about probate and how our Long Island estate planning attorneys can help you, call (516) 260-4755 today.
+To learn more about probate and how our Queens estate planning attorneys can help you, call (516) 260-4755 today.